Stop the MacDonald Street rat run

 Coronation Property and the City of Sydney are planning to turn MacDonald St into a major through road.

-This new road is NOT needed for property access.
-There will be car access to all existing and planned buildings in the Ashmore precinct without it.
-The road’s main effect would be to open up local streets to through traffic from WestConnex, Euston Rd, King St and other major roads.
+This additional road is NOT needed for property access.
+There will already be three access roads from Mitchell Rd to the Ashmore precinct: Ashmore St, Alpha St (new) and Coulson St. The road’s main effect would be to open up local streets to through traffic from WestConnex, Euston Rd, King St and other major roads.

 That would mean more traffic on residential streets including Eve St, Fox Ave, Foundry Ln, George St, Hadfields St, Knight St, MacDonald St, Munni St, Prospect St, Rochford St, St John St, Union St, and Victoria St. The road would also attract more traffic onto existing rat runs, including Maddox St, Mitchell Rd and Coulson St.